carbon-language/carbon-lang/docs/guides/glossary.md

 ## namespace

-A _namespace_ groups entities for use in code, and may be nested.
-For example, given a name path of `Geometry.Circle`, `Geometry` is a namespace for `Circle`.
+A _namespace_ is a named entity that contains entities, and may be nested.
+For example, given a name path of `Geometry.Circle`, `Geometry` is a namespace containing `Circle`.

 ## package